awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `EnableIAMDatabaseAuthentication`  <a name="cfn-rds-dbinstance-enableiamdatabaseauthentication"></a>
 A value that indicates whether to enable mapping of AWS Identity and Access Management \(IAM\) accounts to database accounts\.
 By default, mapping is disabled\.
-This setting doesn't apply to Amazon Aurora\.
+For more information, see [ IAM Database Authentication for MySQL and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) in the *Amazon RDS User Guide\.*
+ **Amazon Aurora**
+Not applicable\.
 Mapping AWS IAM accounts to database accounts is managed by the DB cluster\.
-For more information, see [ IAM Database Authentication for MySQL and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) in the *Amazon RDS User Guide\.*
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)